dasch-swiss/dsp-tools/docs/dsp-tools-xmlupload.md

 A `<permissions>` element contains the permissions given to the selected groups and is called a _permission set_.
 It has a mandatory attribute `id` and must contain at least one `<allow>` element per group indicating the group's permission.
+The permission is referenced inside the resource or property tag by its `id`.
 It is of the following form:

 ```xml
 <permissions id="res-default">